 On Thursday, the school will be celebrating Qatar National Day.
 We are asking all our students to come to school in National Dress or dress in national colours and bring in some traditional food which can be shared.
 NO NUTS please.
 We will start our festivities at 7.30am with a national breakfast which will take place in the classrooms.
 Following this, we will be hosting an outdoor assembly on the school playground.
 All parents are welcome to join us for both the breakfast and assembly which will end at 9.30am.
 Following the assembly, children will be enjoying various activities such as painting and traditional games.
 They will also have the opportunity to observe henna painting, bread making and weaving.
 We are very much looking forward to the day’s events and hope parents are able to attend the morning’s activities.

 Next week, we will be saying goodbye to our wonderful secretary, Helen Stevenson.
 Helen will be moving to the UK where she plans to retire.
 The move will also give Helen the opportunity to spend more time with her children and grandchildren.
 Helen will be a great loss to the school.
 She is a truly dedicated lady whose love for the children, loyalty and dedication to the school is evident in all that she does.
-She has also been a fantastic support to all our staff over the years and has relentlessly supported me since my arrival in January 2017.
-Helen’s last day will be Monday 17th December.
+She has also been a fantastic support to our team over the years and has relentlessly supported me since my arrival in January 2017.
+Helen’s last day will be Monday, 17 December.
 There will certainly be many tears and sad goodbyes.

-I would like to conclude this week’s newsletter by appealing to all our parents and asking that you take 10 minutes to complete our Nord Anglia annual survey.
+I would like to conclude this week’s newsletter by appealing to all our parents and asking that you take 10 minutes to complete our Nord Anglia Education Parent Survey.
 If you don’t have time at home then we will have iPads available on Tuesday for parents to use at the beginning and end of the day (at both the Coffee Morning and Blanket Sale).
 Thank you in advance for your support.

 Have a good week.